Y-digital-Asia/Y-digital-Asia-website/content/company/shared-knowledge/blog/why-digital-strategies-fail.md

 featured_image: "/img/upload/why-digital-strategies-fail.jpg"
 date: 2020-01-27T21:01:04.000+01:00
 author: y.digital
+summary: Digital technology has become an inextricable part of our lives and is rapidly changing our economy and businesses.
+But why do so many strategies fail?

 ---
 Digital technology has become an inextricable part of our lives and is rapidly changing our economy and businesses.
 Every company has developed a digital strategy but many experience difficulties in the execution.
 McKinsey investigated why so many digital strategies are failing.
 The article can be found [here](https://www.mckinsey.com/business-functions/mckinsey-digital/our-insights/why-digital-strategies-fail).
 A brief summary: